gluonhq/client-samples/README.md

 For now only Linux, Mac OS X, iOS and Android platforms are supported.

-## Build and run the samples on Linux and Mac OS X
+## Build and run the samples

 ### Requirements

+#### Mac OS X and iOS

-* Install the Java 11 based GraalVM 20.0.0: download the appropriate Community Edition archive from [https://github.com/oracle/graal/releases](https://github.com/graalvm/graalvm-ce-builds/releases/tag/vm-20.0.0), and unpack it like you would any other JDK.
+* Download this version of Graal VM: https://download2.gluonhq.com/substrate/graalvm/graalvm-svm-darwin-20.1.0-ea+26.zip and unpack it like you would any other JDK. (e.g. in `/opt`)

 * Configure the runtime environment.
-Set GRAALVM_HOME environment variable to the GraalVM installation directory.
+Set `GRAALVM_HOME` environment variable to the GraalVM installation directory.

 For example:

-    export GRAALVM_HOME=/path-to-your-graalvm

-On macOS, point the variable to the Home sub-directory:

-    export GRAALVM_HOME=/path-to-your-graalvm/Contents/Home
+    export GRAALVM_HOME=/opt/graalvm-svm-darwin-20.1.0-ea+26

-*  Set JAVA_HOME to point to the GraalVM installation directory.
+* Set `JAVA_HOME` to point to the GraalVM installation directory

 For example:

     export JAVA_HOME=$GRAALVM_HOME

-* Install the native-image tool.

-Using `gu install`:

-    ${GRAALVM_HOME}/bin/gu install native-image
+#### Linux and Android

+* Download this version of Graal VM: https://download2.gluonhq.com/substrate/graalvm/graalvm-svm-linux-20.1.0-ea+26.zip and unpack it like you would any other JDK. (e.g. in `/opt`)

+* Configure the runtime environment.
+Set `GRAALVM_HOME` environment variable to the GraalVM installation directory.

+For example:

+    export GRAALVM_HOME=/opt/graalvm-svm-linux-20.1.0-ea+26

+* Set `JAVA_HOME` to point to the GraalVM installation directory

+For example:

+    export JAVA_HOME=$GRAALVM_HOME

 ### Build using Maven